sonamsingh11/angular-task/README.md

 ### Task #2

 Create a new page, a profile list.
 Pull in 10 random profiles to populate this list, and make each profile list item clickable, sending the user to a user details page with that user data.
+The UI is up to you, although it is reccomended to use Angular Material components